SquareBracketAssociates/Booklet-AI-Technics/Chapters/Clustering/PartitionalClustering.md

 @sec:AIClustering-KMeansVariations

-We have seen what is known as the LLoyd's algorithm for k-means, published in 1982.
+We have seen what is known as LLoyd's algorithm for k-means, published in 1982.
 The other variants are:

 - Gonzalez algorithm (fork-center).
 This biases too much to outlier points.
 - Hartigan-Wong which is often the fastest.